AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 * Parse the parameters from the launching environment to determine the LMS location, and initiate communication with the LMS.
 * Acting as a "client", send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data according to the defined data types and vocabularies that are defined in this specification.
-* Send an “exit” message prior to terminating the learning activity’s execution.
+* Send an “exit” message prior to terminating the AU’s execution.

 Responsibilities of the LMS:
 * Create and maintain course structures.
 * Acting as a "server", receive and reply to messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data according to the defined data types and vocabularies that are defined in this specification.
-* Launch the specified learning activity contained in the courses within the defined environment(s).
+* Launch the specified AU contained in the courses within the defined environment(s).

 <a name="lms_requirements"/>
 # 6.0 LMS Requirements